-A per diem nurse who does not work at all for two consecutive calendar quarters in the nurse's per diem bargaining unit position shall be removed from the per diem position meet the minimum requirements set forth in section 3.6.1 shall be removed from the per diem position pursuant article 3.6.5.
+A per diem nurse who does not meet the minimum requirements set forth in section 3.6.1 shall be removed from the per diem position pursuant article 3.6.5.

 - 3. Grievance.
-Grievances, including arbitration, shall be applied by primary position for nurses who hold positions both in and out of the bargaining unit (exception: single stand-alone offenses that result in termination): - (a) Primary position in the bargaining unit: The nurse may utilize the grievance procedure as outlined by contract, which shall be applied to both primary and secondary job classes; - (b) Primary position not in the bargaining unit:
+Grievances, including arbitration, shall be applied by primary position for nurses who hold positions both in and out of the bargaining unit (exception: single stand-alone offenses that result in termination): - (a) Primary position in the bargaining unit:

+The nurse may utilize the grievance procedure as outlined by contract, which shall be applied to both primary and secondary job classes;

-- (i) If the incident which is the subject of the grievance arises from the nurse's bargaining unit position, the contract grievance procedure shall control. - (ii) If the incident which is the subject of a grievance arises from the nurse's non-bargaining unit position, Agency policy controls and the contract grievance process is not applied.
+- (b) Primary position not in the bargaining unit: - (i) If the incident which is the subject of the grievance arises from the nurse's bargaining unit position, the contract grievance procedure shall control. - (ii) If the incident which is the subject of a grievance arises from the nurse's non-bargaining unit position, Agency policy controls and the contract grievance process is not applied.